Ghini/ghini.desktop/doc/devdl.rst

 A well tested function is one whose behaviour you cannot change without breaking at least one unit test.

-We all agree that in theory practice and theory match perfectly and one first writes the tests, then implements the function.
-In practice, however, theory does not match practice and we write tests after having written and even published the functions.
+We all agree that in theory theory and practice match perfectly and that one first writes the tests, then implements the function.
+In practice, however, practice does not match theory and we have been writing tests after writing and even publishing the functions.

 This section describes the process of adding unit tests for ``bauble.plugins.plants.family.remove_callback``.